roadsidemultimedia/Docs/tutorials/custom-font.md

 You either did not upload the fonts to the correct directory, or you did not link the fonts properly in the CSS.
 If you've confirmed that all this is correct and you still have a problem, take a look at your .htaccess file and see if requests are getting intercepted.

 ### Fonts not loading in iPhone or iPad ###
 The most common problem here is that you are serving the fonts from an IIS server.
 IIS refuses to serve files that have unknown MIME types.
 If that is the case, you must set the MIME type for SVG to "image/svg+xml" in the server settings.
-Follow these instructions from Microsoft if you need help.

 ### Fonts not loading in Firefox ###
 The primary reason for this failure?
 You are still using a version Firefox older than 3.5.
 So upgrade already!
 If that isn't it, then you are very likely serving fonts from a different domain.
 Firefox requires that all font assets be served from the same domain.
 Lastly it is possible that you need to add WOFF to your list of MIME types (if you are serving via IIS.)